A locals guide on where to eat and drink in Monterey , Big Sur & Carmel California

 Deetjens: My uncle used to smoke cigars with old man Deetjen.
 Raw cabins, funky decorations, and constant fires on a cold day.
 A river and beautiful redwoods surround this small gem, their stuffed french toast is legendary.

 River Inn : The best place to stop and stick your toes in the water.
-Have a mojito and sit in one of their chairs in the river and watch kids float down the river in inner tubes.
-Kid friendly depending on river levels (bring their bathing suit).
+Have a mojito and sit in one of their chairs in the river.
+Kid friendly (bring their bathing suit).

-Ventana & Post ranch: beautiful and great food if your looking for formal dining.
-Ventana has a decent bar menu and great burger. not kid friendly.
+Ventana & Post ranch: beautiful location with great food.
+Ventana has a decent bar menu and great burger.
 Ventana has really fun glamp sites in the redwoods that I love.
+Sierra Mar in Post Ranch is often booked out a few weeks so make sure to make reservations.
+The menu is constantly changing with fresh local produce.

 Tree Bones: I stayed here for my birthday this year and had so much fun!
 Make a reservation for the 13 course prefixed sushi dinner you wont regret it.
 We stayed in Yurt 16 and you could hear the highway during the day but was completely silent at night.
 As always in Big Sur bring warm clothes as hot days are few and far between.